-Churches are excellent creative learning spaces- they allow pupils to stretch out: physically, mentally, emotionally and spiritually.
-In a sacred space, pupils can think big and participate in collaborative project work on a large scale, than is often possible in school.
+Churches are excellent creative learning spaces.
+They allow pupils to stretch out: physically, mentally, emotionally and spiritually.
+Pupils can think big and participate in collaborative project work on a large scale, than is often possible in school.
 For example the RE with Soul theme days work well jointly hosted by teachers and church leaders or members using the church space.